 Nutritional intake is related to various aspects of physiology and social and cultural settings.
 This is why we think that nutritional problems are best approached multi-disciplinary.
 Undernourishment can be present at admission or it may develop during hospitalization or after discharge.
 Therefore, nutritional problems need to be treated when the patient is an in-patient and the treatment needs to follow the patient to the home setting.
 To capture patients at risk of nutritional related problems we believe that the Acute Medical Emergency Department is an essential setting.

-We are focused on the effect of a high protein intake during hospitalization and following discharge combined with weight-bearing training.
-Furthermore, we look into the health professional's knowledge and handling of nutritional issues in patient care.
+Our main focus in on the effect of nutritional intake during hospitalization and following discharge.
+Interventions range from optimizing in between meals to weight-bearing training in combination with multimodal nutritional interventions.
+Furthermore, we look into both the patients perspectives of nutritional care and the health professional's knowledge and handling of nutritional issues in patient care.

 A cohort study: FAM-CPH.
 Investigation of the prevalence of undernutrition and its risk factors among 127 acutely admitted old medical patients and identification of the most suiting nutrition screening tool for a transitional nutrition intervention.
 Data collection and analysis is ongoing.
 Project leader: Aino Leegaard Andersen.

 OptiNAM- OPTImization of Nutrition and Medication.
 Development and trial of a transitional and multimodal nutritional intervention on quality of life (primary endpoint), functional ability, nutritional status and inflammation among acutely admitted old medical patients.
 A cost utility analysis will be performed.
 Intervention design is in progress.
 Project leader: Aino Leegaard Andersen & Morten Baltzer Houlind.